modmail-dev/Modmail/README.md

 Currently, the easiest way to set up the bot is by using Heroku, a container-based cloud platform.
 Installation via Heroku is done in your web browser and keeps the bot online 24/7 for free.
 The [**installation guide**](https://github.com/kyb3r/modmail/wiki/Installation) will guide you through the entire installation process.
 If you run into any problems, join the [development server](https://discord.gg/etJNHCQ) for help and support.

 ### Locally
-Installation locally for development reasons or otherwise is as follows, you will need `python 3.7` and `pipenv`.
+Installation locally for development reasons or otherwise is as follows, you will need `python 3.7`.

 Clone the repo
 ```console